twinfoundation/wallet/packages/wallet-connector-entity-storage/docs/reference/classes/EntityStorageWalletConnector.md

 `string`

-The bech32 encoded address to send the funds from.
+The hex encoded address to send the funds from.

 ##### addressDest

 `string`

-The bech32 encoded address to send the funds to.
+The hex encoded address to send the funds to.

 ##### amount